e271828e/Flight.jl/docs/notes/design/framework_spec.md

 slot can be marked never-differentiable — an unseeded slot already *is* a held parameter, so such a marking would be pure protection, not semantics.
 If these ever earn schema visibility, the vocabulary is additive, no flag
-day: pinned-face declarations validated by the linearization surface (selecting a declared-frozen output = warning), a feedthrough-graph lint (a frozen output fed by participating inputs names the severed coupling), forbid-seeding slot markers rejected at surface resolution.
+day: pinned-face declarations validated by the tap declaration (selecting a declared-frozen output = warning), a feedthrough-graph lint (a frozen output fed by participating inputs names the severed coupling), forbid-seeding slot markers rejected at tap resolution.
 Until a real consumer shows up, the sharp tool and the visible zero row suffice.

 ---